-Used to drop voltage to a level where there is a noticeable effect on motor torque during Decel mode.
-Generally, systems with high head pressure need to start Decel near the top of the ramp (85-95%).
-Low head systems can drop to lower settings (50-60%).
-System conditions vary greatly by pump type, pipe size and system head.
+Used to drop voltage to a level where there is a noticeable effect on motor torque during Deceleration mode.
+Generally, systems with high head pressure need to start Deceleration near the top of the ramp (85 - 95%).
+Low head systems can drop to lower settings (50 - 60%).
+System conditions vary greatly by pump type, pipe size, and system head.
 Some experimentation with settings may be necessary.

-F026 = Decel Shut Off Voltage Factory Setting = 30% Range = 0 to (BDL -1)%
+F026 = Decel Shut Off Voltage Factory Setting = 30% Range = 0 to (BDL -1) %

-Sets the level where the starter is turned off, corresponding to where motor torque during Decel is no longer effective.
-Always set this function lower than the setting of F026, Begin Decel Level (this function is restricted from being less than F026 minus 1%).
+Sets the level where the starter is turned off, corresponding to where motor torque during Deceleration is no longer effective.
 This function is used to shut the motor off once the check valve closes.
 Again, because systems vary greatly this setting may require adjustment several times.
 If you cannot hear or see the check valve close, observe fluid pressure or flow if available.

-F027 = Decel Ramp Time Factory Setting = 10 seconds Range = 1 - 60 seconds
+F027 = Decel Ramp Time

+Factory Setting = 10 seconds Range = 1 - 60 seconds

-Sets the maximum time for the deceleration ramp to go from the Begin Decel Level setting (F026) to the Decel Shut Off Voltage (F027).
+Sets the time for the deceleration ramp to go from the Begin Deceleration Level setting (F026) to the Deceleration Shut Off Voltage (F027).
 This function is used to dampen the effect of reducing pump torque as much as possible.
 If the check valve still slams at the end of ramp, try extending this time function a little.
 Since motor heating increases as voltage is lowered, the setting should not exceed the time necessary to achieve the deceleration effect.

-When using the Decel function, count these cycles as additional "starts" when determining maximum starts-per-hour.
+When using the Deceleration function, count these cycles as additional "starts" when determining maximum starts-per-hour.